dan-osull/rob/README.md

-**Is your SSD full of games that you don't want to delete?**
+Is your SSD full of games that you don't want to delete?

-**Do you have a slow or metered internet connection which means you can't download the same game multiple times?**
+Do you have a slow or metered internet connection which means you can't download the same game multiple times?

-`rob` is a command line tool for Windows that frees up space on your SSD by moving data to a library of folders on another disk.
+**`rob` is a command line tool for Windows that frees up space on your SSD by moving game data to a library of folders on another disk.**

+## Features

+- 💾 Move any game to another disk
+- 🕹 Games continue to update and run
+- 👓 Transparent to games and app stores
+- 💵 Free, open-source, no ads
+- 🚀 Fast, multi-threaded data copy
+- ✅ Test before you use with "dry run" mode
+- 📈 Faster than downloading

+## How?

 `rob` creates a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) from the original location to the library so that games continue to work and can be updated.

 The process is reversible: `rob` can move a game back to your SSD on demand.

-This means that you can have a game on your fast disk when you want to play it, then archive it when you're done, all without messing with installers or app store settings.
+This means that you can have a game on your fast disk when you want to play it, then archive it when you're done.

-It's quicker than downloading and doesn't use any of your data allowance.
 Less demanding games may even run well from your slower disk.

 `rob` was designed with games and SSDs in mind but it works with folders and disks of any type.